crista/exercises-in-programming-style/23-passive-aggressive/README.md

 - When calling out other functions, core program functions don't check for errors

-- Exception handling occurs only at the top level of a function call chain
+- Exception handling occurs at higher levels of function call chains, wherever it is meaningul tp do so

 Possible names: